 Share this Article

-How Insulin Action Impacts Blood Glucose
+How Insulin Action Impacts Blood Glucose in a MULTIPLE DAILY INJECTION (MDI) program

 Before Reading This Article...Before making any changes to insulin doses, it is important to understand the action of insulin (the onset, peak and duration of different types of insulin).
 Therefore, as background for the information that follows, we recommend you first review Insulin Types and Action.